manikandanravi94/springboot-docker/README.md

 5. docker stop containerid --> vl stop the running container
 6. docker logs -f conatinerid --> vl see the container logs which are running in the detached mode
 7. history --> vl list the docker command history which we used so far
+8. docker image rm --> vl remove the image
+9. docker container rm --> vl remove the container
+10. docker rm --> vl remove the unused container if it is pointing any images

+MYSQL container command: <> --> these items can be replace during runtime as per wish

+1. docker run --name mysql-standalone -e MYSQL_ROOT_PASSWORD=<password> -e MYSQL_USER_NAME=<username> -e MYSQL_USER_PASSWORD=<user-password> -d <image name>

+2. docker exec -it <image name> bash --> it wil get the bash terminal inside the container once the container is started

+3. mysql -u root -p --> it is used to login into the mysql using cli

+4. then we can execute any cli commands like the following one -> show databases; create table; select;alter

+We can integrate spring boot with mysql container with the below docker command and appropriate application property files to be changed

+1. docker run -p 8086:8086 --name springboot-mysql-container --link mysql-standalone-local:mysql -d docker-springboot-mysql --> we can use the link command to link one container to the another one